Farewells to a Grand Old Dame

 Without doubt the building has historic and social significance and is a place well known to many people in Newcastle.
 It also has considerable aesthetic significance given its prominence along Hunter Street and its location within the conservation area.
 Should the structural system and original fabric of the building have been more intact listing as a "State" item may have been warranted based on its history, however the high level of intervention means the building does not warrant a higher ranking.

-* The Newcastle Herald’s article History: Palais Royale – king of venues includes a 21 image slideshow, one of which is a marvellous vista of the spacious interior at its best.
+• The Newcastle Herald’s article is now behind their paywall.
+History: Palais Royale – king of venues includes a 21 image slideshow, one of which is a marvellous vista of the spacious interior at its best.

 FOR almost 80 years until 2008, the Palais Royale was a Newcastle cultural landmark.
 Best remembered now as a big barn of a place with impressive corkscrew-shaped pillars… it became known as the Empire Palais Royale dance hall.
 Later, it was simply called the Palais Royale.
 And for years it was famous as a ballroom, a dance hall and by the early 1990s, a nightclub.